 Although anyone who suffers blunt force trauma to the head or face could sustain an eye injury, individuals who work in certain occupations or participate in particular activities are especially at risk of injury.
 For instance, many eye injuries are the result of trauma suffered in a contact sport, such as boxing, wrestling, football, or soccer.

 Those who work in and around hazardous chemicals are also at risk of suffering from chemical exposure and burns, usually as a result of a strong acid or alkali splashing into the eye.
 In severe cases, these liquids can cause permanent damage to the ocular surface, in addition to pain and swelling.
 Contact with hot air and steam are also common causes of eye injuries, although anyone who works with battery acid, bleach, certain cleansers, and fertilizers are at risk of sustaining an eye injury if they fail to use protective goggles and masks.
-Exposure to high intensity light is another common cause of eye injury, especially for those who work with welding tools.
+Exposure to high-intensity light is another common cause of eye injury, especially for those who work with welding tools.

 Even something as simple as having a foreign object in the eye can cause serious injuries, such as:

-Taking certain safety measures when using power tools or chemicals can go a long way towards preventing these types of accidents, which includes wearing safety glasses, goggles, or face shields.
+Taking certain safety measures when using power tools or chemicals can go a long way towards preventing these types of accidents, which include wearing safety glasses, goggles, or face shields.
 Even health care professionals are advised to use protective eyewear to reduce the chance of a foreign object or substance getting into their eyes.